 Roadside strawberry stands are a common site in Southern California during spring and early summer.
 The bright red, juicy berries can be used in so many ways – atop your favorite cereal, in breakfast smoothies, tossed in leafy green salads, in a myriad of desserts and baked goods and of course chocolate-dipped.
 But the first thing I usually do with fresh strawberries is make ice cream.
 In fact, I just put a batch of double strawberry ice cream in the freezer.

 Two Ingredient Strawberry Ice Cream

 As soon as I opened the car door I was flooded with the heady smell of fresh strawberries being warmed by the sun.
 Their fragrance was thick and sweet in the morning air.
 The open window to the stand was filled with basket upon basket of rich red strawberries.
 The berries were smaller and nicer than at the stands around our house and although the sign out front did not say organic, I figured they were.

 Wanting to know more about these berries we wandered around back and found the grower, Chai Saechao, holding pails piled high with just picked strawberries.
 His family has been farming strawberries in the area since 1988.
 We talked with Chai about his beautiful strawberries.
 The small red ones were Chandlers.
 He was also growing a few rows of the Albion variety.
 Chai picked a huge Albion strawberry right off the plant and handed it to me.

 Warm from the sun, this huge perfect strawberry was amazingly sweet and juicy.
 The flavor was incredible.
 He said the Chandlers were even juicier!
 And yes, Chai’s berries were organic.
 Truly, these were the sweetest strawberries I’ve ever tasted, like they were dipped in sugar syrup.

-You can find conventionally grown strawberries everywhere during the growing season but organic strawberries are more difficult to come by.
 Why go the extra mile for organic strawberries?
-Because the Environmental Working Group, a nonprofit group focused on public health, lists strawberries as number three on their “Dirty Dozen” list.
+Because the Environmental Working Group, a nonprofit group focused on public health, lists strawberries as always on their “Dirty Dozen” list.
 Plus to me, they taste better.